microsoft/vscode-docs/tutorials/functions-extension/deploy-app.md

 ## Browse the website

-The output window will open during deployment to indicate the status of the operation.
+The Output panel will open during deployment to indicate the status of the operation.
 Once completed, find the app that you just created in the **AZURE FUNCTIONS** explorer, expand the **Functions** node to expose the HttpTriggerJS function, then right-click and choose **Copy Function Url**.
 Paste the URL into your browser along add the `?name=Matt` query parameter and hit enter to see the response.

 ![Deploy to Functions](images/functions-extension/functions-test-remote-browser.png)